Written by Abigail Lathrop

 Next up is a fish famous for its appetite.
 The piranha!
 In the game, you find them in the river most of the day but mostly between 4pm and 9pm.
 Perhaps they all went out for dinner?
 In our world, they are found to inhabit South American rivers, floodplains, lakes, and reservoirs.

 Fun Fact!
 Piranha teeth are often used as tools themselves (such as for carving wood or cutting hair) or to modify other tools (such as sharpening of darts).
 Piranhas have one of the strongest bites found in bony fishes.

 Here are some books in our collection featuring piranhas (don’t worry, we have plenty more!):

 The suckerfish is next.
-In game we carefully watch the sea for fins and this is where you can catch a suckerfish but real life their native home is in North America.
-Most commonly the Ozarks making this creature a river resident.
+In-game, we carefully watch the sea for fins, and this is where you can catch a suckerfish, but in real life, their native home is in North America.
+Most commonly, the Ozarks making this creature a river resident.